kgoe/js/README.md

 # README
-    a repository created to collect useful topics about :
+    A Repository Created to Collect Useful Topics About :
     - ecmascript
     - javascript
     - node.js